Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Discussion

 We perform 3D dynamic rupture simulations of the 2011 $M_w$ 9.0 Tohoku-Oki earthquake that simultaneously solve for seismic wave propagation, on-fault frictional failure, and off-fault inelastic deformation.
-2D and 3D dynamic rupture simulations have been applied to subduction zones worldwide \citep[e.g.,][]{Hok2011Dynamic, Yao2020Rupture, Ramos2021Assessing, Ulrich2022Stress, Chan2023Impact, Wirp2024Dynamic, Li2024Linking}, including the Tohoku-Oki earthquake \cite{Duan2012Dynamic,Ide2013Historical, Kozdon2013Rupture, Huang2014SlipWeakening, Galvez2020Dynamic, Ma2023Wedge}.
-Here, for the first time, we present fully dynamic 3D rupture simulations of the Tohoku-Oki earthquake incorporating rapid velocity-weakening and coseismic frictional restrengthening, constrained by observationally informed stress heterogeneity.
-Unlike previous dynamic rupture models that prescribed frictional or stress asperities, our simulations spontaneously reproduce the observed complex rupture behavior--including repeated rupture reactivation, depth-dependent rupture styles, and realistic trench slip--solely through dynamic friction evolution and stress conditions.
+2D and 3D dynamic rupture simulations have been applied to subduction zones worldwide (e.g., \cite{Hok2011Dynamic, Yao2020Rupture, prada2021influence, Ramos2021Assessing, Ulrich2022Stress, Chan2023Impact, Wirp2024Dynamic, Li2024Linking}), including the Tohoku-Oki earthquake \cite{Duan2012Dynamic,Ide2013Historical, Kozdon2013Rupture, Huang2014SlipWeakening, Galvez2020Dynamic, Ma2023Wedge}.
 We use the open-source software SeisSol (https://seissol.org) for all dynamic rupture simulations on two supercomputers, SuperMUC-NG, at the Leibniz Supercomputing Center, Germany, and Frontera, at the Texas Advanced Computing Center, United States.
 SeisSol employs the Arbitrary High-order Derivative (ADER) Discontinuous Galerkin (DG) method \cite{Dumbser2006Arbitrary}, which enables higher-order accuracy in space and time on unstructured tetrahedral meshes, which are well-suited to capture geometric complexities, including shallowly dipping megathrust interfaces in subduction zones \citep[e.g.,][]{Ramos2021Assessing, Ulrich2022Stress}.
 SeisSol is optimized for high-performance computing \citep[e.g.,][]{Heinecke_et_al_2014, Uphoff2017Extreme, Krenz20213D} and verified in dynamic rupture community benchmarks \citep{Pelties2012Threedimensional, Pelties2014Verification, Harris2018Suite, Taufiqurrahman2022Broadband}.
 We employ SeisSol with sixth-order accuracy in time and space, i.e., the polynomial order of the basis functions is $p$~=~5.